 Note: The hosting service is one of the most critical factors that affect website performance.
 If your hosting provider regularly patches and updates the server, your website will give tremendous speed results.
 So we recommend opting for the fastest WordPress hosting provider for optimum performance.

 Time to First Byte (TTFB)

-We can perform Render-Blocking by managing the requests to each file.
-And if we want to fetch JS file externally, then instead of fetching it from the source, it is better to align it with HTML.
+Render-Blocking is carried out by managing the requests to specific resources.
+In the case of fetching an external JS file, it should be aligned with the HTML.
+This reduces the number of requests sent out to an external server.
+In the case of CSS files, it is better to reduce/merge to align it with HTML.
 It can save trips from the external server to the user browser.
 Additionally, optimize CSS by reducing the number of CSS files.